Frederick Niels Larsen: Early life

 Frederick Niels Larsen was born January 15, 1932, in the house occupied by his grandfather, Frederick M. Smith.
 The house in Kansas City, Missouri was the home of his parents Edward J. Larsen, a Danish immigrant and Lois A. (Smith) Larsen, daughter of the President/Prophet.
-The family moved to a 20-acre farm in East Independence in 1937.
+The family moved to a 20-acre farm in East Independence, Missouri in 1937.

 Education

 Larsen attended eight years at the DeKalb grade school located adjacent to the front yard of the farm home.
 After one year at the Independence Junior High School and one year at the William Chrisman High School the family moved to Santa Ana, California where Larsen attended Garden Grove Union High School, graduating in 1950.

 Larsen attended Graceland College in Lamoni, Iowa and the University of Kansas City, Missouri.
-He concentrated his interests in the field of the Physical Sciences and graduated in 1959 with a Bachelor of Science Degree in Chemistry.
+He concentrated his interests in the physical sciences and graduated in 1959 with a bachelor of science degree in chemistry.

 Work experience

-While attending college he worked in the analytical laboratories of the Lake City Arsenal, the Great Lakes Pipeline Co., Chemagro Corporation, and the Bendix Corporation.
-He retired from Bendix (now Honeywell Corp.) in 1994 after 35 years of service.
-Larsen served as a consultant in the field of Polymer Science at the Lawrence Radiation Laboratory in Livermore, California in 1975 and 1976.
+While attending college he worked in the analytical laboratories of the Lake City Arsenal, the Great Lakes Pipeline Co., ChemAgro Corporation, and the Bendix Corporation.
+He retired from Bendix in 1994 after 35 years of service.
+Larsen earlier served as a consultant in the field of polymer science at the Lawrence Radiation Laboratory in Livermore, California in 1975 and 1976.
 After “retirement” he joined his brother Daniel in a capital venture company, Infinity Inc., and assisted in building wastewater treatment plants in Chanute, Kansas and Cheyenne, Wyoming.
-Larsen also worked with the City of Independence Police Department’s Crime Scene Unit, where as a Forensic Chemist for at least 5 years he analyzed illicit drugs and methamphetamine labs for the City and the Jackson County Drug Task Force.
+Larsen also worked with the City of Independence Police Department’s Crime Scene Unit, where as a forensic chemist for at least 5 years he analyzed illicit drugs and methamphetamine labs for the city and the Jackson County Drug Task Force.